GoogleCloudPlatform/generative-ai/rag-grounding/README.md

 grounded generation and RAG at scale, built-in.

 Vertex AI Vector Search is a extremely performant Vector Database which powers Vertex AI Search.
-Other database like AlloyDB and BigQuery also have vector searches, each with different performance characteristics and retrieval perormance.
+Other databases like AlloyDB and BigQuery also have vector searches, each with different performance characteristics and retrieval performance.

 ### Embeddings